3 Proven Tips to Reduce Outstanding Invoices and Avoid Late Payments

 Offering to send invoices and payment reminders by text or email will decrease late payments by offering a faster, more convenient digital payment option.

-As younger generations become a larger portion of a customer base and technology advances, it will become essential to offer alternative invoicing and payment options.
+As younger generations become a larger portion of a customer base and technology advances, it will become essential to offer electronic invoice management and digital payment options.

 Complete information isn’t just a necessity for your billing department.
 If your company outsources early out collection to an Extended Business Office (EBO) or delinquent account collection to a third party, your employees need that information too.